Last updated on August 3rd, 2021 at 09:40 am

 Admission to the museum is $10 for adults and guided tours (given several times a day in season) are an additional $5.
 (We took the guided tour and recommend it for those interested in learning about the Calusa and the area’s history.)

 The most special aspect of the Mound House is your ability to actually go inside the shell midden.
 Here you see the various layers of shells left over the years and the archaeologists’ work is explained with a well-made video.
-Access inside the shell mound is the result of an earlier swimming pool built there.
+(They didn’t destroy the shell mound for this exhibit; access inside the shell mound is the result of an earlier swimming pool built there.)

 The museum tells the history of the early residents of Fort Myers Beach and has several exhibits about the life and culture of the Calusa Indians, who disappeared through disease and dispersal after the Spanish landed in the 1500s.